-Six former Attorneys General of Virginia - Republican and Democratic - respectfully submit this brief to the Court as amici curiae in support of the petition for writ of certiorari filed by Governor Robert F. McDonnell.
+Six former Attorneys General of Virginia - Republican and Democratic - respectfully submit this brief to the Court as amici curiae in support of the Petitioner, Governor Robert F. McDonnell.

 INTERESTS OF AMICI

 This brief is submitted by the following former Attorneys General of Virginia: